Would you like to share your tasty shellfish treat with your dog? “Can Dogs Eat Shrimp” looks at the pros and cons of feeding shrimp to dogs!

 Dogs should only eat the meat of shrimp.

-Tails and heads should be removed prior to feeding.
+Both tails and heads should be removed prior to feeding.

 Can Dogs Eat Shrimp Shells?